Dermatologist In Singapore - Lumine Dermatology Clinic

 Skin Tag Removal

-Skin tag removal is usually optional, but treatment is often recommended when a tag causes discomfort, bleeds, gets infected, or interferes with daily activities such as shaving or dressing.
-Cosmetic concerns are another valid reason, particularly for skin tags on visible areas like the face or neck.
+Skin tag removal is optional, but treatment is often chosen when a tag causes discomfort, bleeds, gets infected, or interferes with daily activities such as shaving or dressing.
+Cosmetic concerns are also valid, especially for skin tags on visible areas like the face, neck, or eyelids.

 Safe Medical Methods for Skin Tag Removal

-In a clinical setting, skin tag removal is quick and straightforward.
-The method used depends on the size, thickness, and location of the skin tag, as well as the surrounding skin.
+In a clinical setting, skin tag removal is usually quick and straightforward.
+The method used depends on the tag’s size and thickness, the body site, the surrounding skin, and your comfort during treatment.
+A clinic should be able to explain the approach clearly and tailor it to the individual lesion.

-Surgical removal involves numbing the area and carefully excising the skin tag with sterile instruments.
-This method is commonly used for larger or thicker tags and allows immediate removal.
+Excision involves cleaning the area, numbing the skin with local anaesthetic, and removing the tag with sterile instruments.
+It is commonly used for larger or thicker skin tags and offers immediate removal.
+Bleeding is usually minimal and can be controlled during the procedure.

-Cryotherapy involves freezing the skin tag so that it dries up and falls off naturally over time.
+Cryotherapy involves freezing the skin tag.
+Over the next several days, the treated tissue dries and detaches.
 This approach is often used for smaller skin tags.
+Some lesions may need a second treatment, depending on thickness and location.

 Why Home Removal Is Not Recommended

-Another major concern is misdiagnosis.
-Not all raised skin lesions are skin tags.
-Treating a mole or other growth incorrectly can delay proper diagnosis and care.
-For anyone planning to remove skin tag in Singapore, a professional assessment is the safest option.
+Misdiagnosis is another major concern.
+Not every raised lesion is a skin tag, and treating a mole, wart, or other growth incorrectly can delay proper diagnosis and care.
+For anyone planning to remove a skin tag in Singapore, an in-person assessment is the safest starting point.

 What to Expect After Skin Tag Removal